Building a Cosmetic Medicine Business

 There’s no perfect formula for setting up, however, it’s definitely worthwhile hiring a consultant [who are these people?] who has done this type of thing before to help guide you on your way.
 They will assist with navigating you through the variables and will help you plan accordingly.
 However, we will share with you our insights and those from our client base.

-Over the next few weeks we’re going to provide insights on the following:
+Over the next few weeks we’re going to provide insights on building your cosmetic medicine business via the following:

 Creating a business plan and obtaining financing